AlexTelon/FlexiCharge-Test-and-integration/README.md

 ### Team Role

 The test & integration team role is to make sure the flexicharge system is tested to work and that it functions.
-As well that the system works as intended.

 ### Other Teams Requests on team

 Make sure to be in sync with the other teams so that new functionality can be tested at the earliest possible time.

-The team are also to check the function of the entire business ready system
+The team are also to check the function of the entire business ready system.

+The test team should perform user tests of the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>